 As pointed out by CNET, Wright’s design of the civic center “is actually quite simple,” with the entire complex comprising two long buildings—the Hall of Justice and the administration building, which are linked by the 80-foot dome.
 But elegant simplicity was a hallmark of Wright’s work, and the Marin County Civic Center remains one of the most remarkable examples of his genius.

-At 10:30 a.m. every Wednesday and Friday, specially trained docents lead 90-minute tours of the center.
+At 10:30 a.m. every Friday, specially trained docents lead 90-minute tours of the center.
 Tickets are $10 for adults and $5 for seniors, full-time students and youth 5 to 17 years old; they can be purchased through the Marin County website.
 Groups of 10 or more can schedule private tours by calling 415-473-3762.

 You also can take a virtual tour of the civic center through an app available for iOS and Android.
 The app includes historic and recent photos, drone videography, 360-degree photos, oral histories, sketches and blueprints.

 The Frank Lloyd Wright-designed Marin County Civic Center is a national- and state-designated historic landmark.

 Join us for a private docent-led behind-the-scenes tour of the beloved Marin County Civic...[Learn More]